akjadhav/COCOMask_RCNN/README.md

 3. Run this command: pip install -r requirements.txt
 4. Run this command: python setup.py install
 5. Still in terminal/command prompt, go into the cocoapi-master folder and then into the PythonAPI folder
-6. Run this command: pip install cython
+6. Run this command: pip install cython.
-If you get an error with the above command, try uninstalling and then reinstalling cython.
+If you get an error with the cython install command, try uninstalling and then reinstalling cython.

 7. Run this command: pip install tensorflow_gpu or conda install tensorflow_gpu
 8. Run this command: python setup.py build_ext install